 When mickey mousing enhances a scene

-Mickey mousing gets a bad reputation, but when a director uses it on purpose, it can be exactly the right tool.
+Mickey mousing gets a bad reputation sometimes.
+But when a director uses it with purpose, it can be exactly the right tool.
 The key word is intentional.
 Stylized sync tells the audience that what they are watching is heightened, artificial, and meant to feel that way.
+And it all depends on the movie and moment.

 Comedy and slapstick